xscorp/Notes/BugHunting/Broken Access Control/bac_notes.md

 * If any kind of role/user_id related data is present in URL or is being sent as POST data, try manipulating it and see if you can access data of other users.
 This is called **Horizontal Privilege Escalation** as we access data of another user who has **same privilege** as ours.

+* Sometimes, applications don't use simple UIDs like 0,1,2, instead, they use GUIDs which are unpredictible like "a3dds-4dsf4-dsf4-43sd".
+In that case, attacker needs to find out GUIDs of other users.
+It might be exposed in other parts of the application like Comment section and authors section in a website.